You can now save 20% on print books! If you are ordering over the phone, simply head to our ‘Contact us’ page to find out how to apply your discount.

 Fully up to date with the ICE’s professional membership guidelines, this book is an essential purchase for those aspiring to be or who are Delegated Engineers, Mentors and Supervising Civil Engineers supporting the training of professional engineers.

-is also part of the ICE Professional Development
+Mentoring for Civil Engineers is also part of the ICE Professional Development book set.

 Find out more directly from the author: